 Asymptomatic shoulder pain

-[Read: Shoulder “Abnormalities” May Not Always Be a Cause of Pain or Disability]
+[Related: Shoulder “Abnormalities” May Not Always Be a Cause of Pain or Disability]

-There is little research on asymptomatic cases of shoulder bursitis itself, but clues from other types of asymptomatic shoulder conditions indicate that it is likely to have bursitis without feeling pain.
+There’s little research on asymptomatic cases of shoulder bursitis itself, but clues from other types of asymptomatic shoulder conditions indicate that it is likely to have bursitis without feeling pain.
 One study of 51 men and another study of 305 women with asymptomatic shoulders found various types and degrees of shoulder abnormalities, including thickening of the subacromial bursae and calcification in the rotator cuff muscles.

 Shoulder bursitis prognosis

-A team of Spanish and Belgian researchers, led by Dr. Javier Martinez-Calderon from the University of Sevilla, found that patients with “high levels of self-efficacy, resilience and expectations of recovery were significantly associated with low levels of pain intensity and disability.”
 Not surprisingly, patients with high degrees of depression, anxiety, pre-operative concerns, fear-avoidance beliefs, and emotional distress had higher pain intensity and disability.
 The systematic review is based on 27 longitudinal studies with a sum of more than 11,100 subjects.

 In 2018, the first systematic review of psychological factors and rotator cuff tears also found similar relationships as the aforementioned study, based on five prospective cohort studies and five cross-sectional studies with a total of 1,410 subjects.
 Interestingly, what the researchers found is that the correlation between rotator cuff pain and most psychological factors, such as depression and anxiety, are “weak to moderately correlated with patient-reported outcomes at the preoperative time point.”
-In other words, there was not much of a significant relationship between how they felt and how much pain or disability they had before they undergo surgery.
+In other words, there was not much of a significant relationship between how they felt and how much pain or disability they had before they underwent surgery.

 Patients’ expectations about the surgery was reported to be the biggest psychological factor in driving surgical outcomes, but these were reported in three of the five cohort studies.